 With most legacy cybersecurity products, you pay based on the amount of log data you ingest.
 As your organization grows, you hire more people, perhaps spread across multiple locations, and add many IT products to provision everyone with the network access they need.
 Your logs—and costs—grow exponentially.

 Most organizations cherry pick their data, gathering only what they believe to be the most critical logs.
 Typically, they decide to completely ignore “chatty” logs from endpoint detection and response (EDR) systems and routers.
-But without the insights such logs provide, they’re blind to the advanced attacks seen today.
+But without the insights such logs provide, they’re blind to the advanced attacks seen today such as lateral movement.

 Most organizations hunt for attacks using ineffective and unscalable methods

 Even if your budget can withstand the cost of ingesting every log file, and you have the staff to conduct comprehensive investigations with all of that data, using traditional (manual) hunting and pivoting methods is ineffective and unscalable.
 Your investigations will take too long to produce the results you will need to mitigate a breach.